ali-developer-tr/PNU_Complier/Readme.txt

-This is an attemp for creating PNU programming contest website using PHP
+This is an attemp for creating PNU programming contest website using PHP.